Georgia Southern, 1994

 During the 2017 season, Young coached Florida State during its incredible early ACC season run that saw the Seminoles win five of six consecutive games against nationally ranked teams.
 The Seminoles played and defeated No. 11 Virginia (60-58, Dec.
 31), No. 21 Virginia Tech (93-78, Jan, 7), No. 7 Duke (88-72, Jan, 10), No. 15 Notre Dame (83-80, Jan.
 15) and No. 12 Louisville (73-68, Jan.
 21) in one of the greatest six-game spans in school and ACC history.
 Florida State’s 5-1 record during this six-game stretch is the best in league history by any ACC team against six consecutive nationally ranked teams.

 Young specifically worked with Seminole point guard Xavier Rathan-Mayes, who finished third in the ACC in assist:turnover ratio (2.6:1) and was named to the All-ACC Defensive Team in 2017.
 Rathan-Mayes was signed as a free agent by the New York Knicks following the 2016-17 season and made his NBA debut with the Memphis Grizzlies on March 5, 2018.

 Young’s ability to identify and successfully recruit the nation’s top talent to Florida State is another significant factor why the Seminoles are in the national picture and contenders for the ACC Championship every year.
 He is a top-notch recruiter, as well as a coach, who can teach and coach the game as it is played by today’s superstar athletes.
-Young annually makes Florida State a big player for top-level recruits and his closing ability has helped the Seminoles land top-10 recruiting classes in each of his first four seasons in Tallahassee.
-Young has helped recruit three of the most powerful classes in school history including the Seminoles’ 2015 class which was ranked as the third best class in the nation.
+Young annually makes Florida State a big player for top-level recruits and his closing ability has helped the Seminoles land top-10 recruiting classes in each of his first five seasons in Tallahassee.
+Young has helped recruit four of the most powerful classes in school history including the Seminoles’ 2015 class which was ranked as the third best class in the nation.

-Young’s recruiting successes in the last four seasons have enabled the Seminoles to chart a course for long-term winning in Tallahassee.
+Young’s recruiting successes in the last five seasons have enabled the Seminoles to chart a course for long-term winning in Tallahassee.
 The caliber of each player currently on Florida State’s roster, and those who have pledged to become Seminoles, will continue to help the program flourish now and into the future as it becomes one of the top programs in college basketball.